How Psychotherapy Works

 The first phase tends to occur due to the power of nonspecific factors (“common elements”) in the psychotherapeutic situation.
 When a suffering individual seeks psychotherapeutic help, there is an immediate benefit which has been described as the restoration of hope or of morale, activated in most people simply from seeking help.

 Hence the finding of similar early results in studies of different “brands” (see Ablon et al., 2006) of short term treatment at or soon after the completion of treatment.
-However, these short term benefits tend to disappear with time, unless changes are accomplished in the underlying personality issues which contributed to the development of a clinical illness (Shea et al., 1992)
+However, for long standing and complex personality problems, these short term benefits tend to disappear with time, unless changes are accomplished in the underlying personality issues which contributed to the development of a clinical illness (Shea et al., 1992).

 A psychodynamic psychotherapist attempts from the outset to engage in a specific type of conversation about the patient’s presenting difficulties, thereby determining the nature and severity of the patient’s problems, personality traits, and patterns in how the patient relates to others, and how the patient sees him/herself.